 We figured due to my mobility issues we would start with indoor fairs and shows and work up to outdoor bigger affairs and maybe a comic con later in the year.

 Not sure if the business will survive to 2021, but we are trying our best.
 While it’s not much of a comfort, we know we are not the only small family business in this struggle.
 So more to come later.
 This year!
-Check out our steam pages (links on the side bars and at the bottom of the pages..)
+Check out our steam pages (links on the sidebars and at the bottom of the pages..)

 So far we are all alive and crafting.
 We are working diligently on our games, we have 7 in the works right now, and will post more as we have information.
 We have restocked the online store.
 We have new planner sticker kits, currently being designed and tested.
 We have new types of soap coming out each month.
 We have new jewelry coming out each month, mostly classical styles with wire wrapping.
 (Jewelry studio is on hold, supplies are hard to find, and wood has tripled in price).
-We managed to get some wood back in March for building raised beds, and time permitting we will get them build.
-One is done, we need to build 5 or 6 more.
+We managed to get some wood back in March for building raised beds, and time permitting we will get them to build.
+Once one is done, we need to build 5 or 6 more.

 Please be safe, and be healthy, and we hope to see you all on the other side of this pandemic.